 Dr. Nauman Chaudhry, MD

 Dr. Nauman Chaudhry, MD is a nationally recognized vitreo-retinal surgeon who received the Honor Award by the American Society of Retina Specialists (ASRS) for his academic and research contributions.
 He is also an active member of the prestigious, invitation-only Retina Society and Macula Society.
-Dr. Chaudhry recently performed the first PDS implant in Connecticut.
-PDS implant is the most cutting edge investigational treatment for macular degeneration.
+Dr. Chaudhry performed the first PDS (Susvimo) implant in Connecticut.
+PDS implant is one of the most cutting edge investigational treatments for macular degeneration.

 Dr. Chaudhry attended medical school at the Aga Khan University in Karachi, Pakistan.
 He then completed his residency at the Yale Eye Center in New Haven where he served as chief resident.
 He was awarded the Marvin Sears Award for Excellence in Clinical Ophthalmology.
 Dr. Chaudhry completed a second chief residency at the Bascom Palmer Eye Institute at the University of Miami, where he also finished his medical and surgical retina fellowship.
 Bascom Palmer has been consistently named the best eye hospital in the United States by U.S. News & World Report.